 These programmatically retrieve the object's text.

 Use the OCR methods only when these methods of retrieving text are not available.

 When using OCR methods, results are best for standard fonts with a letter size of at least 10pt, and with high contrast (black letters on white background works best).

 When specifying the text area in OCR methods, try to keep the dimensions of the rectangle as small as possible.
 This helps prevent unwanted characters in captured text.

-However, keep in mind that the operating system, installed service packs, installed toolkits, and so on, can affect the size and location of an object in an application.
+However, keep in mind that conditions such as operating system, installed service packs, or installed toolkits, can affect the size and location of an object in an application.
 Make sure that the dimensions of the selected text area are large enough to account for different system configurations.